masylum/dialect/Readme.md

      `Wbmd"MML..JMML.`Moo9^Yo..JMML.`Mbmmd'  YMbmd'   `Mbmo

-Dialect is a painless nodejs library to deal with i18n, and L10n.
+Dialect is a painless nodejs module that deals with i18n, and L10n.

-This module is currently *under construction*
+This module is _under construction_.

 ## Install

+Currently dialect just supports MongoDB, so, you need to install it or fork your own storage solution .

     npm install dialect